azuredevcollege/trainingdays/day3/challenges/03-challenge-search.md

 In the SCM Application, we are using the _Lucene_ query syntax ([Lucene Query Syntax Examples](https://docs.microsoft.com/azure/search/search-query-lucene-examples)).

 :::tip
-📝 View the full Azure Cognitive Search Feature list here: [Azure Cognitive Search Feature list](https://docs.microsoft.com/en-us/azure/search/search-features-list)
+📝 View the full Azure Cognitive Search Feature list here: [Azure Cognitive Search Feature list](https://docs.microsoft.com/azure/search/search-features-list)
 :::

 ## Create an Azure Search Service in the Portal

-In this first demonstration, we are going to create a new Azure Cognitive Search instance and index the data on "product" container that we have created during the Cosmos DB challenge.
+In this first demonstration, we are going to create a new Azure Cognitive Search instance and index the data on the "product" container that we have created during the Cosmos DB challenge.

 1. Let's use the same resource group that we have created for Cosmos DB challenge **rg-cosmos-challenge** and add a service of type **Azure Cognitive Search**